Changfeng1992/SiFei/index.md

 ### Papers:
-[1. cohomology of moduli space of cubic fourfolds I] (/cohomology_I (1)/)
+[1. cohomology of moduli space of cubic fourfolds I]

 [2.
 Compactifications of moduli space of K3 surfaces of degree 6, with Fran\c cois Greer, Radu Laza, Zhiyuan Li, Zhiyu Tian ]

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Changfeng1992/SiFei/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+[3.
+K-moduli of log del pezzo pairs and K3 surfaces, in preparation]

 ### Email